1. Global mobility is the seamless operation of a company and its workforce across international borders.

 Talent Acclimation & Retention

 Moving abroad can be a stressful experience.
 If the relocation process is especially hectic or disorganized, or if your global employees simply aren’t prepared for what they find in their new location, you might lose your workers.
 You’ll also want to have a return process in place for those employees who are not making a permanent move or those employees who do not end up working well abroad.
-To prevent returns, you’ll need to work with your New Horizons global mobility consulting team to identify key talent acclimation and retention tools.

 - Review the basics of the culture they’re moving to (language, cuisine, climate, dress)